 The benefits of membership include email updates on programs and future book sales, a membership discount card for up to $3.00 off on copies, printing and faxes.

 Current officers for the APL Friends of the Library are:

 - Joanne Artz — Secretary

-- Directors – Peter Whiting, David Nelson, Monica Emerson
+- Directors – JoBerta Campbell, David Nelson, Monica Emerson

 Over a five-day period in early October of 2000, thousands of people from all walks of life pulled together with a common purpose: to build a huge playground in Mount Vernon which was designed for–and by–the area’s children.